 VPN.ht doesn’t have a lot of servers, 128 to be exact.

-Despite the small number of servers, VPN.ht manages to spread their servers around the world, offering good coverage.
+Despite the small number of servers, VPN.ht manages to spread their servers around the world, offering fair coverage for a small VPN.

 Customer Support: Ticket answers in 24 Hours